Introduction – Risk Management Process

 - the importance of the activity to your business

 - the amount of control you have over the risk

 - potential losses to your business

 - any benefits or opportunities presented by the risk.

 In this phase of risk management process, the decision-making process becomes particularly important.
 It includes one or more of the following conditions:

 - Acceptance of the risk or an amount of the risk

-The selected one of the option from the above conditions will depend on the specific company situation.
+The selected one of the options from the above conditions will depend on the specific company situation.
 Also, it should consider the cost-benefit analysis.
-It can stress upon the quantitative aspects in reference to short, medium and long-term period.
+It can stress the quantitative aspects in reference to short, medium and long-term period.

 This condition foresees the non-execution of the activity that involves a risk that cannot be transferred and/or is considered to be unacceptable.
 Naturally, the result is a loss of opportunity that the activity at risk management training would have represented in any case.